ecom-research/CRM-LTR/README.md

 <h1>Counterfactual Learning from Logs for Improved Ranking of E-Commerce Products</h1>

-This repository hosts the experimental code used in CIKM 2019 paper "Counterfactual Learning from Logs for Improved Ranking of E-Commerce Products".
-[CURRENTLY UNDER REVIEW]

 <h3>Mercateo Dataset: E-commerce dataset for LTR</h3>
 The dataset and its description can be found <a href="Mercateo Dataset Description.md">here</a>.